loopingz/webda.io/packages/webda/README.md

 A Modda is a module defined and available publicly via Webda Marketplace, it allows you to define service that you can reuse in others projects and also use the one offer to you by the community.

-You can provider a sample configuration, used when creating a new service based on this Modda.
+You can provide a sample configuration, used when creating a new service based on this Modda.
 You must also define a configuration schema, so we can precheck that the configuration for your Modda is correct.

-It is recommanded to add some documentation link to a markdown file, so we can also display the documentation to the end user.
+It is recommended to add some documentation link to a markdown file, so we can also display the documentation to the end user.

 ## Documentation